hplp/2025-fpga-design-projects-lattice-fpga/README.md

 - Robert Smith

 ## Project Title:
-Implementing a multiple different Verilog Designs onto a Lattice FPGA Board
+Implementing multiple different Verilog Designs onto a Lattice FPGA Board

 ## Project Description:
 The goal of this Project is to create a step-by-step tutorial to implement various Verilog onto a new board - The Lattice iCEbreaker V1.
 Once that is complete we will design a full lab, similar to the ones utilized in class, that can be ran through by new FPGA students with no issues.